circleci/circleci-docs/jekyll/_cci2/language-android.md

 For convenience, CircleCI provides a set of Docker images for building Android apps.
 These pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/android/).
 The source code and Dockerfiles for these images are available in [this GitHub repository](https://github.com/circleci/circleci-images/tree/master/android).

-The CircleCI Android image is based on the [`openjdk:8-jdk`](https://hub.docker.com/_/openjdk/) official Docker image, which is based on [buildpack-deps](https://hub.docker.com/_/buildpack-deps/).
+The CircleCI Android image is based on the [`openjdk:11-jdk`](https://hub.docker.com/_/openjdk/) official Docker image, which is based on [buildpack-deps](https://hub.docker.com/_/buildpack-deps/).
 The base OS is Debian Jessie, and builds run as the `circleci` user, which has full access to passwordless `sudo`.

 ### API Levels
 {:.no_toc}

 We have a different Docker image for each [Android API level](https://source.android.com/source/build-numbers).
 To use API level 24 (Nougat 7.0) in a job, you should select `circleci/android:api-24-alpha`.

-### Alpha Tag
-{:.no_toc}

-Our Android Docker images are currently tagged with the suffix `-alpha`.
-This is to indicate the images are currently under development and might change in backwards incompatible ways from week to week.

 ### Customizing the Images
 {:.no_toc}